NL-Cristi/FrebSbS/README.md

-FrebSBS is a tool to review FREB traces from IIS Web Servers that has all needed XSL files included.
+FrebSBS is a tool to review FREB traces from IIS Web Servers that has all needed XSL files included in the tool.
+XSL files that can be used are from Windows Server 2008R2 up to 2022.

 ## Installation